jolim24601/polylit/README.md

 views for the Stories `Index`, `IndexItem` and `Form`.
 At the end of Phase 2, Stories can be created, read, edited and destroyed in the browser.
 Stories should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start applying SASS for styling.
+Lastly, while constructing the views I will start applying CSS/SASS for styling.

 [Details][phase-two]

-### Phase 3: Publication and Tags (2 days)
+### Phase 3: Publications, Tags, Favorites, Bookmarks (2 days)

 Phase 3 adds organization to the Stories.
 Stories belong to a Publication, which has its own `Index` view.
 Create JSON API for Publications.
-Stories can also now be tagged with multiple tags.
+Stories can also now be tagged with multiple tags, bookmarked, and favorited.
 Authors can bring up stories in a separate `SearchIndex` view by searching for their tags.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Stories (1 day)
+### Phase 4: Polymorphic Follows (1 day)

-Using the react-quill library (based on Quill.js), allow for complex styling of stories.
+Authors can follow other authors, as well as publications.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)

-Phase 5 introduces two new features.
-First, authors can set reminders on stories which will at the time they are set for prompt the user to review and edit the given note.
+### Phase 5: Allow Complex Styling in Stories, embeddable content (1.5 days)

+Using the Prosemirror (TBD) library, give users a tooltip menu for styling stories.
+Authors can embed video, articles, tweets, etc. using the Embedly API.

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 6: Auth styling and Seeding.
+Single page React authentication.
+(1 day)

+Seed the DB with content and create React routes for single page authentication with React.
+Style authentication flow.

+[Details][phase-six]

 ### Bonus Features (TBD)
+- [ ] Pagination / infinite scroll
-- [ ] Prettify transitions
+- [ ] URL slugs using FriendlyId
-- [ ] Use javascript library for cleaner tag selection
+- [ ] Keyboard shortcuts for styling stories
-- [ ] Changelogs for Stories
+- [ ] Allow highlights, denote top highlighted sections, share highlights on FB/Twitter
-- [ ] Pagination / infinite scroll for Stories Index
+- [ ] Real-time collaborative editing for stories using Prosemirror's collab module
-- [ ] Multiple sessions

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md
+[phase-six]: ./docs/phases/phase6.md